Tropical night

-During the July 2022 heatwave, a tropical night recorded overnight from 18–19 July was reported to have been the warmest on record, where temperatures in many parts of the country did not fall below 25°C. The hottest night on record was set on 18 July 2022 in Croydon reaching 25.9°C smashing the previous record of 23.9°C in the country.

 Croatia

 In Croatia, this occurrence is usually termed 'warm night' (topla noć), but also tropska noć ('tropical night').
 A 'very warm night' (vrlo topla noć) occurs when the temperature stays above 25 C overnight.
 Tropical nights happen regularly at the seaside in summer, and less frequently inland.

 In the 1961–1990 period, there was an average of 10–20 tropical nights a month during the summer at the seaside, but less than one per year in most of continental Croatia.
 However, they have become more frequent in Zagreb since 2000.
 During 1990–2014, Zagreb recorded an increasing trend of 19.5 additional tropical nights per decade.
 In August 2018, the Zagreb–Grič Observatory registered 24 tropical nights, beating the previous record from 2003.

+Greece

+Southern Greece records very high spring, summer, autumn and occasionally winter minimum temperatures due to its geographical proximity to the Middle East, Asia Minor and the Sahara but also due to foehn winds especially in Crete and Rhodes.
+The World Meteorological Organization station in Kastellorizo registers on average 158 tropical nights per year, while Crete routinely records tropical nights even in January.
+Downtown Athens records 107 tropical nights per year for the period 1991-2020.
+In 2018, Lindos registered a record high of 178 tropical nights.
+On average Lindos records 6.1 days each year with minimum temperatures over 30.0 °C.

+On 4 July 1998, Kythira recorded an astonishing minimum temperature of 37.0 °C.

+On the night between 25 and 26 of June 2007 the temperature did not drop below 38.0°C in the Palaiochora World Meteorological Organization station.

+On the 27th of June 2007 Monemvasia registered a staggering minimum temperature of 35.9 °C which is the highest minimum temperature ever recorded in mainland Greece.
+Monemvasia records 133 tropical nights per year which is unique for a location in mainland Europe.

+On the night of the 11th of January 2021 the World Meteorological Organization station in Falasarna recorded a stunning temperature of 28.3 °C due to strong foehn winds while the minimum temperature for that day was 22.6 °C marking both the highest January temperature during a night and the highest January minimum temperature ever recorded in Greece.

+During July 2024 minimum temperatures remained over 30 °C (86 °F) for 12 consecutive days in metropolitan Athens, breaking all known records for any area in the country.